Liberty vs. North Texas NCAA Football Odds, Plays and Insights | October 23, 2021

 - In Liberty's seven games this year, it has four wins against the spread.

-- Liberty's games this year have hit the over on two of six set point totals (33.3%).

-- The Flames score 34.3 points per game, comparable to the 35.0 per outing the Mean Green surrender.

-- Liberty is 3-0 against the spread and 4-0 overall in games when it records more than 35.0 points.
+- When Liberty records more than 35.0 points, it is 3-0 against the spread and 4-0 overall.

 - The Flames have nine giveaways this season, while the Mean Green have 11 takeaways .